kosinix/open-barcode-initiative/README.md

-# saristore
+# open barcode
-Online sari-sari store
+A Wikipedia for barcodes